Rotating locomotion in living systems: Macroscopic

 Among animals, there exists a single known example of an apparently freely rotating structure, though it is used for digestion rather than propulsion: the crystalline style of certain bivalves and gastropods.
 The style consists of a transparent glycoprotein rod which is continuously formed in a cilia-lined sac and extends into the stomach.
 The cilia rotate the rod, so that it becomes wrapped in strands of mucus.
 As the rod slowly dissolves in the stomach, it releases digestive enzymes.
 Estimates of the speed of rotation of the style in vivo vary significantly, and it is unclear if the style is rotated continuously or intermittently.

 Microscopic

 There are two known examples of molecular-scale rotating structures used by living cells.
-ATP synthase is an enzyme used in the process of energy storage and transfer.
-It bears some similarity to the flagellar motors discussed below.
+The first, ATP synthase, is a transmembrane enzyme used in the process of energy storage and transfer in all known organisms.
+The electron transport chain (ETC) establishes a proton gradient across the cell membrane in prokaryotes and the mitochondrial membrane in eukaryotes, such that there is a buildup of protons outside the cell (or in the intermembrane space of mitochondria).
+This allows for the energetically-favorable transport of protons across the membrane into the cytoplasm (or mitochondrial matrix) through special subunits of ATP synthase, whose subsequent rotation powers the conversion of adenosine diphosphate (ADP) to adenosine triphosphate (ATP)—the energy storage molecule—via the addition of one inorganic phosphate (Pi).
+The mechanism of rotation bears some similarity to the flagellar motors discussed below.
 ATP synthase is thought to have arisen by modular evolution, in which two subunits with their own functions have become associated and gained a new functionality.